chaws/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 ## Choose Your Weapon

 Nowadays we have multiple options for conducting experiments with the Linux Kernel.
-For simplicity sake, I classify the available approaches into three broad areas: **virtualization**, **desktop/laptop**, and **embedded devices**.
+For the sake pf simplicity, I classified the available approaches into tree broad areas: **virtualization**, **desktop/laptop**, and **embedded devices**.
 The virtualization technique is a harmless way to play with the Linux kernel because any fatal mistake has a few consequences.
 For example, if you crash the